Traigel/ToDoList-Redux/README.md

-# ToDoList project
+# ToDoList-Redux project

-A list of things you need to do or want to do.
+This is a [ToDo-List project](https://github.com/Traihel/ToDoList), rewritten in Redux-Toolkit.

+Service and set of software for task management.
 When a task is completed, it is usually crossed off the list.
+Tasks can contain notes.
+Tasks can be placed in projects, sorted by filters, labeled, edited.

 https://Traihel.github.io/ToDoList-Redux